 Q. I took clonidine for several years to help with both blood pressure and hot flashes.
 I took the pill only at night.
 The nightmares didn’t start right away, but after they did, they became progressively more frequent until they were occurring about once every week or so.
 I became afraid to go to bed anymore, not knowing if I’d wake up in a panic from another nightmare.
 I also suffered sleep paralysis, which is very scary.

-A. Clonidine (Catapres) is a unique blood pressure drug that was first approved by the FDA in 1974.
+A. Clonidine (Catapres) is a unique blood pressure drug.
 It was first available as a tablet and then later also as a transdermal skin patch (Catapres-TTS).

-Although the FDA has approved clonidine only for treating hypertension, physicians prescribe it for a number of “off-label” uses to:
+Although the FDA has approved clonidine primarily for treating hypertension, physicians prescribe it for a number of “off-label” uses to:

 - Ease symptoms of withdrawal from narcotic pain relievers

 - Ease symptoms of withdrawal from nicotine

 - Relieve hot flashes of menopause

 - Alleviate nerve pain associated with diabetes (diabetic neuropathy)